VS-dev-cpu/Graphite/.github/README.md

-# Game-Engine
+# Graphite
 ## Pre-Alpha Version
 > WARNING: The Current Version is a work in progress version!
 > With the first stable version, i'll make a dev branch

-> It will probably called "[Graphite](https://en.wikipedia.org/wiki/Graphite)", but you can suggest other ones [here](https://github.com/VS-dev-cpu/Game-Engine/issues/2)
+> [Graphite](https://en.wikipedia.org/wiki/Graphite) is a temporary name, you can suggest other ones [here](https://github.com/VS-dev-cpu/Game-Engine/issues/2)

 ## About